npxTSC/SparkletBlog/_posts/2024-09-06-devons-cluckin-nonsense.md

 ### Identity Function

 This one used to have lyrics as well, but honestly I just thought they were too cringe to include.
 I drew some heavy inspiration from Dual Core's track _All The Things_, which I originally found out about through my favorite podcast _Darknet Diaries_.
 After discovering the genre of "nerdcore," I knew I had to give it a try.
-Maybe someday I'll release a version with lyrics, but for now, it's just an instrumental because I still like how the mix turned out enough to upload it.
+Maybe someday I'll release a version with lyrics, but for now, it's just an instrumental because I still kinda like how the mix turned out enough to upload it.
+Not really one of my favorites, but it's whatever.

 The main synth is built from a square wave in Sytrus.
 Not much else to it.
 This track doesn't have that many instruments playing at once.